 Dejected, she headed home.
-Her next step was to contact us to see if we could intervene with Norwegian.
+Her next step was to contact the Elliott Advocacy team to see if we could intervene with Norwegian.
 She wanted the airline to admit its mistake and issue her a new ticket.

 When I attempted to explain to Gillespie that Norwegian had handled her situation correctly, she would hear none of it.

-Gillespie advised me that I was as ill-informed as Norwegian Air and that the TSA has “all sorts of ways” to allow travelers to fly without ID.
-She forwarded an excerpt from a story that was published online by a well-known travel magazine.
+Gillespie advised me that I was as ill-informed as Norwegian Air Shuttle and that the TSA has “all sorts of ways” to allow travelers to fly without ID.
+She forwarded an excerpt from a story that was published online by Conde Nast Traveler.
 Amazingly, this article did seem to be suggesting a lost passport may not prevent you from traveling internationally.

 Don’t believe everything you read online

 The excerpt from the article that Gillespie was referencing read: